Max12121/Vision/README.md

 e-commerce platforms, APIs, libraries, widgets, analytics software, developer tools and more.

-## Why Vision?
-Vision is here to fill the lack of reliability of its alternatives which are changing API too frequently and difficult to handle and enrich.

 Through Vision you can:
 -   **Define technologies and services easily without advanced technical knowledge**, for instance you can detect a library by just adding its JavaScript file name.
--   **Have maximum flexibility for defining technologies and services through intuitive predefined patterns** or through custom JavaScript code, you can also directly use CSS selectors!
+-   **Have maximum flexibility for defining technologies and services through a wide range of intuitive predefined patterns** or through custom JavaScript code.
--   **Match anything thanks to options like headless browser detection bypass or lazy load bypass**.
+-   **Match anything thanks to options like headless browser detection bypass or lazy load bypass** making Vision to act exactly like a real user.
--   **Have atomic definitions**, for instance "Facebook Like Button" and "Facebook
-Share Button" are clearly distinguished and not defined as just "Facebook".
+-   **Have atomic definitions**, for instance "Facebook Like Button" and "Facebook Share Button" are clearly distinguished and not superficially defined as just "Facebook".

 ## Installation
 pass.